junxit/us-congress-bills-117/metadata.md

 - 2021-09-28 — Introduced in House
 - 2021-09-28 — Introduced in House
 - 2021-09-28 — Referred to the House Committee on Education and Labor.
+- 2022-05-18 — Committee Consideration and Mark-up Session Held.
+- 2022-05-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-06-23 — Considered as unfinished business. (consideration: CR H5854-5855)
+- 2022-06-23 — Considered under suspension of the rules. (consideration: CR H5841-5842)
+- 2022-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5407.
+- 2022-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-23 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2022-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 16 (Roll no. 291). (text: CR H5841)
+- 2022-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 16 (Roll no. 291).
+- 2022-06-23 — Placed on the Union Calendar, Calendar No. 293.
+- 2022-06-23 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-383.
+- 2022-06-23 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-383.